 Homestead Declaration and Property Tax Credit Claim (income sensitivity payment) deadlines have been extended to July 15.
 This will mean towns will have more changes to homesteads to process later than normal.
 The process will be no different.
 There is the potential that Form HS-122 filings may cause additional change of appraisal notices; any change to a housesite or homestead value is in fact a grievable item.
 This would only be for new or changed business or rental use that you have not yet accounted for in prior years.

-Will towns still receive their first Property Tax Credit state payment on July 1?
+Will towns receive Property Tax Credit payment files each month?

 Yes.
 The Department will still process Property Tax Credit claims and will send the files to towns monthly starting June 30 as usual.